Online Dynamic Submodular Optimization: Introduction

 \section{Introduction}

-\IEEEPARstart{O}{nline} dynamic decision-making aims at consecutively providing decisions to minimize each round's objective function while relying only on the outcome of previous rounds.
+Online dynamic decision-making aims to consecutively provide decisions to minimize each round's objective function while relying only on the outcome of previous rounds.
 The objective function is considered to be time-varying and decisions are made at each discretized time instance.
-Moreover, it is assumed to be unknown at the time decisions have to be made.
+Moreover, the objective function is assumed to be unknown at the time decisions have to be made.
 The online convex optimization (OCO)~\cite{zinkevich2003online,hazan2012online,shalev2012online} framework assumes a convex objective function and a convex and compact decision set.
 Provable performance guarantees can be established under some additional assumptions, e.g., boundedness of the objective function and its gradient~\cite{zinkevich2003online}, or the cumulative difference in round optima computed in hindsight~\cite{zinkevich2003online,mokhtari2016online}.

 Online optimization is an appealing framework for real-time decision-making problems because it uses computationally efficient and scalable updates and provides performance guarantees.
-For example, it is used in the context of moving target tracking~\cite{lesage2020second,pun2020dynamic}, dynamic resource allocation in data centers~\cite{chen2017online,cao2018virtual}, dynamic pricing in power systems~\cite{kim2016online}, or renewable generation intermittency mitigation~\cite{lesage2018setpoint,lesage2021online}.
+For example, it is used in the context of moving target tracking~\cite{lesage2020second,pun2020dynamic}, resource allocation in data centers~\cite{chen2017online,cao2018virtual}, portfolio selection~\cite{hazan2016introduction}, internet-of-things~\cite{chen2018bandit}, dynamic pricing in power systems~\cite{kim2016online}, or renewable intermittency mitigation~\cite{lesage2018setpoint,lesage2021online}.